luapower/cplayer/cplayer.md

 `self:keypressed(keyname) -> true | false`     check if a key is pressed
 ---------------------------------------------- ----------------------------------------------

-**Note:** one-shot means that the value is only available for the current frame, then it is cleared.
+> One-shot means that the value is only available for the current frame, then it is cleared.
 With very slow framerates, some mouse or key events could be lost (for simplicity, there's no event queue).

 ### Wall clock